alaeakk/twitter_scraper/README.md

 # twitter_scrape_socialsearch
-A script which scrapes tweets from twitter accounts and conversations and store them in mysql database, Try it
+A script which scrapes tweets from twitter accounts and conversations and store them in database, Try it